philcryer/fak3r.com/README-FAK3R.md

 ## Summary

-This repository contains the source code for [fak3r.com](https://fak3r.com), which has been my blog since 2005, and it's currently built by [Hugo](http://gohugo.io/), and hosted on [Netlify](https://www.netlify.com/).
+This repository contains the source code for [fak3r.com](https://fak3r.com), which has been my blog since 2005, and it's currently built by [Astro](http://astro.build/), and hosted on an [Alpine Linux](https://www.alpinelinux.org/) host running on [Vultr](https://www.vultr.com/).

 ## Contents

-The code and framework of posts, pages, plugins, theme and configuration that Hugo uses to create the site.
+The code and framework of posts, pages, plugins, theme and configuration used to create the site.

 ## Clone